dodekatos/YTDownloader/README.md

 I'd recommend using the Firefox Add-on Store as it has automatic updates.

 ## Requirements
-- Firefox 112.0 or newer (April 2023+)
+- Firefox 142.0 or newer (August 2025+)
 - Windows 10/11 (64-bit only)
 - Administrator is not required.
 You can optionally add a Windows Defender exception for the Native Client if your antivirus has issues with it.

 ## Support
-This is essentially just a personal project that I'm sharing among some friends.
-If you've otherwise stumbled upon this, you're welcome to create an [Issue](https://github.com/dodekatos/YTDownloader/issues) or [Pull Request](https://github.com/dodekatos/YTDownloader/pulls), describe your issue, and provide any relevant useful information.
-But again, as this is a personal project, I cannot guarantee any level of support, nor make any non-critical changes.
+This is a personal project that I'm sharing among some friends, so while I cannot guarantee any level of support or non-critical feature changes, you're welcome to create an [Issue](https://github.com/dodekatos/YTDownloader/issues) or [Pull Request](https://github.com/dodekatos/YTDownloader/pulls), describe your issue, and provide any relevant useful information.

 ## Privacy
 YTDownloader **does not** and **does not want to** collect or transmit any of your personal data.
 The closest it gets to that is:
 - The **locally stored** log file at C:\ProgramData\YTDownloader\log.txt will contain file paths for *your* debugging purposes
 - YT-DLP obviously accesses the internet to download video/audio, but it does not use/affect any of your browser's cookies for this purpose
 - Firefox collects your Firefox version, addon version, language, operating system, daily Firefox usage pings, and mostly-anonymously aggregates this information to addon creators in their addon's statistics dashboard.

+## AI Usage
+I make use of LLMs to help develop this addon, but I review and test everything they output.

 ## License
 YTDownloader is licensed under the **GNU General Public License v3.0** (GPL-3.0), a CopyLeft and Open Source friendly license.